bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `WTSET`

-Prerequisites: Spectrometer configured for RNMR temperature control.
+Prerequisites: RNMR heater control; RNMRA only

 Description:
-Waits for heater to stabilize at setpoint temperature.
+`WTSET` waits for the heater temperature to reach its set point.
+Press Q while `WTSET` is active to quit waiting.
 ## WTTIM
 Wait for specified number of seconds